 COMES NOW the Staff (Staff) of the Public Utility Commission of Texas (Commission), representing the public interest and files this List of Issues.
 In support thereof, Staff shows the following:

-Background
+BACKGROUND

 On April 5, 2019, CenterPoint Energy Houston Electric, LLC (CenterPoint) filed its application for authority to change its base rates (Application) with the Commission.